cekit/cekit/README.rst

 Examples
 ~~~~~~~~

-Assuming your current working directory contains your `image.yaml` file, any scripts
+Assuming your current working directory contains your :code:`image.yaml` file, any scripts
-your `image.yaml` references are in an adjacent subdirectory called `scripts` and you
+your :code:`image.yaml` references are in an adjacent subdirectory called :code:`scripts` and you
-want the output written to an adjacent sub-directory named `out`:
+want the output written to an adjacent sub-directory named :code:`out`:

     docker run -it --rm -v $(pwd):/tmp:z dogen:latest --verbose /tmp/image.yaml /tmp/out